Creeper0004ByNight/Guide-to-Creeper-Republic/Initiatives.md

   - The Corporation must be, either;
     - at most 1 month old, or
     - have reincorporated less than a week ago and have no sister companies.
-  - Cannot be a sister company.
+  - Cannot be an umbrella company.

 ## Grants